| |

 Maryland Transit Authority bus - see the Lodging page

+for more details).
 NOTICE: Effective 2/28/04, Light Rail service to

 and from BWI will discontinue through Fall 2004 while a double track